incraigulous/contentful-sdk/readme.md

 - **[Synchronization](https://www.contentful.com/developers/documentation/content-delivery-api/#sync)**.
 There is an open issue to implement the Sync endpoint.
 Take it if you want it.
 - **The Preview API**.
 I do plan on implementing it as I have need for it.
-- Organizations.
+- **Organizations**.
 I plan on adding organization support soon, but I haven't decided on the best way to work it in yet.

 ###Contributing